khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

     zarr_group = zarr.open(store, mode='r')
     cvpl_zarr.add_ome_zarr_group(viewer, zarr_group, dict(name="displayed_name_in_ui"))

-- An extra argument is_label can be passed into the function via kwargs dictionary.
-This is a boolean value that specifies whether to use viewer.add_labels (if True) or viewer.add_image (if False) function.
+- An extra argument is_label can be passed into the function via :code:`kwargs` dictionary.
+  This is a boolean value that specifies whether to use :code:`viewer.add_labels` (if :code:`True`) or :code:`viewer.add_image` (if :code:`False`) function.
 This is useful for displaying instance segmentaion masks, where each segmented object has a distinct color.

 Similarly, you can open a zip, or an image with multiple labels this way.